 Punctual people are organized, cautious and realistic when they plan.

 When they plan for new or uncommon preparation and transit tasks (e.g., getting to the airport for a flight) they make a detailed list of everything they will need to do and take.
-After they have, they keep thinking about the list and add to it when they remember things they forgot to include.
+They keep thinking about the list and add to it when they remember things that they have left out.

 Punctual people also make preparation quicker and easier by doing as much as they can in advance.
 To allow themselves to sleep as late as possible, they prepare as much as they can the night before.
 They choose clothes and gather together the things they will need to take, making it less likely that they will have to double back to get something they have left behind.